determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.md

 }
 ```

-valid port range starts from 1025 to 65535 inclusive.
+Note that the valid port range starts from 1025 to 65535, inclusive.
 - CHECK: might wanna set max aux containers < min(this and port range)

+### Gateway
+In the CRD `gateways.gateway.networking.k8s.io`
+`schema.openAPIV3Schema.properties.spec.properties.listeners.maxItems` defines a max limit of how many
+listeners can be active on a single gateway.
+This limit sets the upper bound on how many tasks can be actively proxied.

+Note that when configuring this number you might hit K8s validation complexity thresholds checks.
+This can
+be configured and is dependent on each K8s cluster's requirements and setup.

-## Dev Docs
+## Other Dev Docs
-- developer docs on how to test and use
+If you're running Determined outside of the K8s cluster, for example on your local machine for testing and development,
+it's possible to test this feature using just a single K8s cluster.
+All that is needed is for Det master to be sitting external
+to the target cluster.

 ## Release Notes
+TBD
 - mention docs
-- mention current limits if any
+- mention current limitations?

 ## TODO
 - update setup guide on multirm
 - update k8s architecture docs? to include we will deploy services / routes /
 - update Carolina’s bug bash docs to include notebook testing
+- helm install path?